adamschmideg/coffeescript-eclipse/devjournal.md

  so `StandaloneSetup.setScanClassPath` registers the correct jar file.
 But the final exception thrown remains the same.

+`SettingProviderImpl.getSettings` calls `StandaloneSetup.setScanClassPath`
+ which registers the package correctly.
+Then it calls `StandaloneSetup.setPlatformUri` which scans the folders for `.project` file, so re-registers the `csep` package incorrectly.
+It works based on the location of the project files, not on the workspace.
+Moving the whole example source tree to a separate directory may help.

   [mwe2]: http://www.eclipse.org/Xtext/documentation/2_0_0/118-mwe-in-depth.php
   [emf]: http://www.vogella.de/articles/EclipseEMF/article.html
   [xbase]: http://dev.eclipse.org/viewcvs/viewvc.cgi/org.eclipse.tmf/org.eclipse.xtext/plugins/org.eclipse.xtext.xbase/?root=Modeling_Project